FinancialProgrammer/NetCpp/README.md

 ## Documentation
 ### Socket Class
-Allows an encryption wrapper <br>
+Default socket which should only be used for internal communciations between programs.

-### Http Socket
+### SocketSSL
 Built from the socket class in pair with Open SSL <br>
-Uses SSL/TLS Encryption to support communication with http sockets <br>
+Uses SSL/TLS Encryption to support communication with https sockets <br>